 Wild animals are unpredictable.
 Travelers should follow oral and written instructions provided by safari operators.
 Animal-related injuries are extremely rare and are usually the result of disregarding rules, for example approaching animals too closely to feed or photograph them.

 Rabies exists throughout Africa.
-While most cases result from bites from dogs, all mammals are susceptible and could transmit the virus.
-Wounds from mammals should be considered a risk for rabies exposure unless proven otherwise.
+Although most cases result from dog bites, all mammals are susceptible and could transmit the virus.
+Wounds from mammals (except small rodents) should be considered a risk for rabies exposure unless proven otherwise.
 Licks can also result in rabies; the virus can enter through minor breaks in the skin.
 The incidence of rabies from bats seems to be increasing.
 In addition to rabies, bats may also transmit other diseases to humans, such as viral hemorrhagic fevers.
 Travelers should be encouraged to avoid entering caves where bats are known to be present.
 Cases of Marburg fever have occurred in travelers who visited a python cave in western Uganda.

 However, some countries require proof of yellow fever vaccination in the form of a valid International Certificate of Vaccination or Prophylaxis (ICVP) as a condition of entry.
 Moreover, some safaris include more than one country.
 Travelers must check the requirements of each country on their itinerary, including countries they only transit through on the way to their destination.
 Some countries may require a valid ICVP even if there is no yellow fever in the country travelers are leaving or entering.